 The awesomeness of French cheese is overwhelming.
 How does one try them all?
 How does one know where to start?
 I don’t know!
 But I can try.
-I missed out blogging on cheese last trip to Paris, although I might be able to gather together some information from then 1400085273017too… but we’ll see how I manage this time.
+I missed out blogging on cheese last trip to Paris, although I might be able to gather together some information from then too… but we’ll see how I manage this time.

 To start with, from a local fromagerie on the Left Bank, Androuet, a ‘Master Cheesemaker’, I chose ‘Le Moelleux du Revard’ because the kind woman there said it went well with red wine, and I was planning on having a glass of red.